 Your Name (Signature if writing a hard copy letter)

 (Note: This sample retirement letter is for guidance and informational purposes only.
-Please edit any retirement letters or other correspondence to meet or fit your company’s requirements and your own personal situation.)
+Please edit any retirement letters or other correspondence to meet or fit your company’s requirements and your own personal situation.
+Never vent or say anything negative.
+Keeping your letter positive about your retirement intentions may become useful if needed in a legal situation.)

 After Announcing Your Early Retirement – The Non Business Side of Things